Boasting of breathtaking topography with steep cliffs and vast tabular summits, our city Cape Town attracts thousands of globetrotters every year.

 From adrenaline junkies to nature lovers and peace seekers to wildlife fans, this city is the perfect getaway for one and all.
-So, if and when you decide to explore this nature’s marvel, these are the 10 most amazing things you can expect out of South Africa’s Mother City:
+So, if and when you decide to start planning your Cape Town itinerary, these are the 10 most amazing things you can expect out of South Africa’s Mother City:

 1. Spellbinding topography and exquisite panoramas